-Determining the iftar time can get tricky if travelling between timezones.
+Determining the iftar time can get tricky if traveling between time zones.
 To address this, you can determine your iftar time by simply consulting a Ramadan app that allows you to keep track of prayer and iftar times.
-If for some reason you’re unable to consult an app, it is permissible to break your fast when sunlight is no longer visible.
+If, for some reason, you’re unable to consult an app, it is permissible to break your fast when sunlight is no longer visible.

 Flying during Ramadan

 Numerous airlines offer specially curated meals to both break your fast and prepare for suhoor.
-While this is especially true when flying with Middle Eastern or airlines of other Muslim majority countries, there are also other airlines that have an awareness of Ramadan and how they cater to the basic needs of Muslim travellers.
+While this is especially true when flying with Middle Eastern or airlines of other Muslim-majority countries, there are also other airlines that have an awareness of Ramadan and how they cater to the basic needs of Muslim travelers.